 Starting by the basics: you probably have already seen that in Gmail there is the possibility of separating your email by folders, right?
 But what is the true functionality of it and how can this help to improve your work performance?

-A good example for personal use is to create a folder to gather all your email related to payments and purchases within apps or online stores, for example.
+A good example of personal use is to create a folder to gather all your email related to payments and purchases within apps or online stores, for example.
 For a company, a great option is to create folders by type of demands or issues that you need to talk to another team.

-Example: if you are in the marketing team and need to talk about paying for a graphic material, you can create a folder to join all the emails you exchange with your company’s financial team.
+Example: if you are in the marketing team and need to talk about paying for graphic material, you can create a folder to join all the emails you exchange with your company’s financial team.
 Note: In this article, we will share with you the concept of shared inboxes for teams, so keep reading!

 Shortly, a folder system is nothing more than a way to organize and separate your emails into folders for easy future reference.